cmleeds/hugosite/content/python/titanic.md

 memory usage: 83.6+ KB
 ```

+We have missing data in Age, Cabin & Embarked.
+Also, we'll need to convert each of of our character variables to factors before modeling fitting with `sklearn`.

 After reviewing the variable descriptions, it seems like the `Ticket` & `Name` variables may not be very useful.
 Other kernels on kaggle seem to suggest that we can extract some useful information from name by taking the title out of the names.
 A 'title' variable would probably get's it's value from being proxy for sex and social class.

 **But**, Let's explore some of our other features before extracting new features.
+Below are some basic plots to explore the relationships between gender, ticket class, port of embarktion, age, & far against survival rate.

 <img align="left" src="/img/titanicbarplot1.svg" width="50%" height="40%"/>
 <img align="right" src="/img/titanicbarplot2.svg" width="50%" height="40%"/>